DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

       src: export-hesa-data.png
 ---

-We’ve made some changes to the existing ‘Export data’ area, as part of the work to help users make the application process better.
+We’ve made some changes to the existing ‘Reports’ area, as part of the work to help users make the application process better.

 The user need this work aims to address is: